SymfonyCasts/micro-mapper/README.md

 }
 ```

-Then, in the `DragonEntityToApiMapper`, use the `MicroMapperInterface` to map the
+Next, in the `DragonEntityToApiMapper`, use the `MicroMapperInterface` to map the
 `Treasure` objects to `TreasureApi` objects:

 ```php